 That said, however, there are times that you need to help a loved one who is with the wrong guy or in an unhealthy relationship…

-Also – if you’re a parent with a daughter who is with the wrong guy, you may find When Our Grown Kids Disappoint Us: Letting Go of Their Problems, Loving Them Anyway, and Getting on with Our Lives.
+If you’re a parent with a daughter who is with the wrong guy, you may find When Our Grown Kids Disappoint Us: Letting Go of Their Problems, Loving Them Anyway, and Getting on with Our Lives.

 5 Ways to Help a Friend Get Out of a Bad Relationship